 There are differing peak seasons for oranges depending upon variety.
-Valencia oranges are in season from late spring to mid summer.
-Navels are best from mid winter to early spring and blood oranges are at their peak from early winter until early spring.
+Valencia oranges are in season from late spring to mid-summer.
+Navels are best from mid-winter to early spring and blood oranges peak from early winter until early spring.
 Sour oranges are harvested beginning in late fall and the harvest continues through spring depending upon the region and climate.

 Amount.
-Three medium-size or 2 large oranges equal about one pound of segments.
+Three medium-sized or 2 large oranges equal about one pound of segments.

 Store.
 Oranges will keep at room temperature for up to 1 week and in the refrigerator for up to 2 weeks.